How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 4. Don’t overwhelm your customer

-The last thing you want to do is provide your customer with too many choices.
 Customers don’t want to spend lots of time choosing between a huge range of products and services.
-They simply want to see the differences side-by-side, so they can make an informed decision on the value of the services or products you’re offering.
+They simply want to see the differences side-by-side.
+Then they can make an informed decision on the value of the services or products you’re offering.

 5. Incentivise and reward customers

 Customers like to feel like they’ve won when they make a purchase.
-When upselling or cross-selling, you could offer a discount on a future service or throw in a freebie to incentivise the purchase.
+When upselling or cross-selling, you could offer a discount on a future service.
+Or throw in a freebie to incentivise the purchase.

 Want to learn more sales techniques to increase revenue?